Images of the Prelude interface

 The Chosen Features

-With the features chosen and scoped, I began the design phase.
+Once the features were chosen I began the design phase.

 Early Wireframes